-If you’ve ever grown herbs, you know that they grow quickly and continue to grow and grow and grow.
-And if you’ve ever tasted the difference between homemade and store-bought dried herbs, you know how worth it is it to pluck your herb harvest and get it dried.
+Have you ever tasted the difference between homemade and store-bought dried herbs?
+If you have, you know much better the “home grown” dried herbs are!
+It’s totally worth it to pluck your herb harvest and get them dried.

 Before you get started, you need to harvest your herbs.
 During the height of growing season, I usually snip of the entire stem to encourage the plant to keep producing.
 Then, I slide my thumb and pointer finger along the stem, forcing the leaves into a bowl.

-In the Oven: The oven method or cookie sheet method requires only a cookie sheet and whatever herbs your little heart desires.
+The oven method for drying herbs is simple!
+You only need a cookie sheet and whatever herbs your little heart desires.
 Spread your herbs out over the cookie sheet {they can overlap}.
 Turn your oven onto the lowest possible temp and place the cookie sheet in the oven for 2-3 hours.

-Hanging in Bunches: I’d only recommend this method if you like in a dry climate because sometimes the bundles retain too much moisture and you get mold before they are dry.
-But if you want to try this method, you can clip the stems and bundle them with a rubber band or twine, then hang them upside down in a place that is warm and dry.
+I’d only recommend this method if you like in a dry climate because sometimes the bundles retain too much moisture and you get mold before they are dry (yuck!).
+Having said that, this is simple.
+Clip the stems and bundle them with a rubber band or twine, then hang them upside down in a place that is warm and dry.

-In the Microwave: Place a single layer of herbs on a paper towel on a microwave-safe plate.
+Place a single layer of herbs on a paper towel on a microwave-safe plate.
 Cover with another paper towel.
 Microwave on high for 1 minute.
 Check to see if herbs are dry.
-If not, return tot he microwave for 30-second intervals until herbs are dry {this can take up to 10 minutes, depending on the herb!}.
+If not, return them to the microwave for 30-second intervals until herbs are dry {this can take up to 10 minutes, depending on the herb!}.

-Air Dry: In the summer months, I love to use the sun and hot weather.
-I lay them out flat on a cookie sheet or even my dehydrator racks and set them outside to dry.
+In the summer months, I love to use the sun and hot weather.
+I lay them out flat on a cookie sheet, or even my dehydrator racks, and set them outside to dry.
 I like this method because they dry pretty slowly, which I think retains their flavor better {but that might be all in my head!}.

 Do you grow and dry your herbs?
 If so, what is your preferred method?